-The removal of 26 No. category "B" trees is required to facilitate the development.
-As a percentage of the 346 trees and tree groups on site, that loss represents 7%.
+The removal of 24 No. category "B" trees is required to facilitate the development.
+As a percentage of the 346 trees and tree groups on site, that loss represents 6.9%.
 This is a remarkable feat of preservation given the scale and density of this development.
-As a percentage of the 102 No. trees removed, it is 25%.
+As a percentage of the 95 No. trees removed, it is 25%.
 Only a quarter of the trees removed have any real value beyond 10 years.

 The development requires the removal of only 3 No. category "A" trees out of a total of 346 trees currently on site that is a tiny fraction well below 1%.
-This outcome is a testament to the diligence of the design team and the respect which they have shown to the living heritage of the site.
+This outcome is a testament to the diligence of the design team and the respect which they have shown to the living heritage of the site

-Out of the above 102 No. trees/groups, 68 are poor quality trees with a short "Estimated Remaining Contribution".
+Out of the above 95 No. trees/groups, 68 are poor quality trees with a short "Estimated Remaining Contribution".
 For these reasons these trees represent a minor loss which can easily be mitigated by replacement planting in the new landscape scheme.
 The removal of the trees will have a visual effect beyond the boundaries of the site because a large portion of the site occupies an elevated bridge above the small river valley below.
-This can be mitigated by replanting larger high-quality standards.
-The new scheme will include the planting of 313 No. new trees in total.
-147 of these will have a girth 30cm or greater.
+This can be mitigated by replanting larger high quality standards.
+The new scheme will include the planting of 213 No. new trees in total.
+Many of these will be very large up to 60-70cm girth.
 They will be very substantial trees with perfect architecture, hand-picked from the nursery.
 The issue of loss of screening will be resolved by replacement planting along the boundaries.
-Please see Landscape Plan submitted with the planning application for the locations of replacement trees and the planting schedule for specifications and quantities.
+Please see Landscape Plan for location of replacement trees and the planting schedule for specifications and quantities.